zachdthompson/hobos-nerdy-configs/README.md

 ## Overall Dependencies
 I am using homebrew at the moment, for two major reasons:
 * This aligns config between my MacOS and Fedora boxes
-* Fedora 40's NPM for Neovim comes with a bunch of crap in it.
+* Fedora 40's RPM for Neovim comes with a bunch of crap in it.

 If you dont like homebrew, idk man.
 Its my repo.